 While not eating out started due to the pandemic and the many shutdowns, it became a much deeper decision.
 I challenged myself to eat only food prepared at home for 30 days – no drive-thru, no takeout, no delivery.
 Those first days were probably the hardest.
 It was difficult to break my old habits of grabbing the lunch special or my go-to iced latte.

-The first month crawled by and then the second.
 Near the end of the third month, I had stopped dreaming of Nachos BellGrande (minus the beans), waffle fries, Big Macs, and tacos.
 Instead, I was making copycat versions of my faves.
 Pinterest for the win!
 Even my family said my wannabe Chick-Fil-A sandwich “wasn’t too bad” and the imitation Raising Cane’s sauce was “pretty good.”
 Hey, I’ll take it!
 I made my own cold brew, added flavored sauce, a splash of milk, and boom – iced coffee!
 Gamechanger.

 We even let the kids make their own custom menus to give it a restaurant feel.
 They made a list of their favorite dishes, then designed and colored the menus before they were laminated.
 We often pull them out when trying to decide what’s for dinner.
 Being able to see their options makes the choice much easier.